Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 27 November 2024 17.31.28 UTC
+- WIB: Rabu, 27 November 2024 18.22.34 UTC
-- WITA: Rabu, 27 November 2024 18.31.28 UTC
+- WITA: Rabu, 27 November 2024 19.22.34 UTC
-- WIT: Rabu, 27 November 2024 19.31.28 UTC
+- WIT: Rabu, 27 November 2024 20.22.34 UTC

 Kutipan Inspiratif:
-"Coming together is a beginning; keeping together is progress; working together is success."
+"Not all of us can do great things.
+But we can do small things with great love."

-Kategori: success
+Kategori: inspirational